Functions¶

 end

-As you can see, even though the errors are not smaller than the estimates, the two columns decrease in tandem.
+As you can see, even though the errors are not smaller than the tolerances, the two columns decrease in tandem.
 If we consider now the convergence not in , which is poorly defined now, but in the number of nodes actually chosen, we come close to the fourth-order accuracy of the underlying Simpson scheme.

-plot(n, abs.(err), m=:o, label="results",
+m=:o, label="results",

 xaxis=(:log10, "number of nodes"), yaxis=(:log10, "error"),